 Sponsored by The University of Alabama Student Government Association, the student-run Emphasis Committee organized annual symposia that featured such speakers as Robert F. Kennedy, Abraham Ribicoff, Dean Rusk, Strom Thurmond, and Roy Wilkins.
 Represented here are select programs, digital audio and transcripts of speeches.

 Twenty-four letters from Wayne England to his parents Mr. and Mrs. A. C. England of Jamestown, Indiana.
-Wayne was in the Army during World War Two and wrote his parents about basic training, transfers, and asked for updates on friends and the family farm.
+Wayne was in the Army during World War II and wrote his parents about basic training, transfers, and asked for updates on friends and the family farm.

 Minutes, bank statements, correspondence, news clippings, and other materials of this Birmingham, Alabama, area organization